Xinzhuang District: History

-A former name of the area is Kaen ChinesePulauan (武溜灣 (Bú-liu-oan)).
+A former name of the area is Pulauan (武溜灣 (Bú-liu-oan)).
 On 15 January 1980, Xinzhuang was upgraded from an urban township to be a county-administered city of Taipei County.
 On 25 December 2010, Taipei County was upgraded to New Taipei City, and Xinzhuang City was upgraded to a district.

 Overview

 The district is bordered by Wugu and Taishan to the north, Sanchong to the east, Banqiao and Shulin to the south, and Taoyuan City to the west.